craftedbygc/taxi/README.md

 A transition consists of an `onLeave` method called when leaving the current page, and an `onEnter` method which is called after the new content has been added to the DOM.

-Each method is passed an object  containing the `done()` promise resolve function to call when your animation is finished, and the `trigger` that caused the navigation (either `'popstate'` for browser navigation, the `Element` if a link click, or `false` if the navigation was caused programatically via `navigateTo`.
+Each method is passed an object  containing the `done()` promise resolve function to call when your animation is finished, and the `trigger` that caused the navigation (either `'popstate'` for browser navigation, the `Element` if a link click, or `false` if the navigation was caused programmatically via `navigateTo`.

 The methods are also passed a reference to the active `data-taxi-view`: When leaving the current `data-taxi-view` is passed, and when entering the new `data-taxi-view` is passed instead: